bugtrons/contest-bot/README.md

 ## ⚡ Guidelines to follow:

 - By forking, clone the repository in your local system.
+- Update the **node version (v16.x.x)** & **discord js (v13.1.0)**.
-- Make an account for [Developer Portal](https://discord.com/developers/applications) to hold discord bot.
+- Make an account for [developer portal](https://discord.com/developers/applications) to hold discord bot.
-- Open the folder in your IDE, & make a fille `.env` to setup the environment & carry credentials of discord's developer portal.
+- Open the folder in your IDE, & make a file `.env` to setup the environment & carry credentials of discord's developer portal.
-- Click on the `New Application` for naming your discord bot and copy-paste in `.env`
+- Click on the `New Application` for naming your discord bot and copy-paste in `.env`:
   ```
   TOKEN=3ad852c30cda4bdfd2e942cfe5wc9d90b81710851e80cc5b3cfc5avac1965d1f
   ```